goepp/ml-in-genomics-2021/README.md

 # 2021-ml-in-genomics

-This repo contains the course material for the course *Feature selection in GWAS* given at the [Machine Learning in Genomics intensive week](https://data-psl.github.io/intensive-week-genomics/)(day 4).
+This repo contains the course material for the course *Feature selection in GWAS* given at the [Machine Learning in Genomics intensive week](https://data-psl.github.io/intensive-week-genomics/) (day 4).
-The slides are from [Chloé-Agathe Azencott](https://cazencott.info/).
+The slides are from [Chloé-Agathe Azencott](https://cazencott.info/) and the practicals are adapted from https://github.com/chagaz/ds3-2018-genetics.

 ## Content of the course